LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/MRIStepCoupling.rst

 the MRI methods supported by MRIStep.
 The family of MRI method encoded by the table is determined by an enumerated type, :c:type:`ARKODE_MRIType`:

-.. c:type:: ARKODE_MRIType
+.. c:enum:: ARKODE_MRIType

    This may take any of the following constants:

-   * :index:`MRISTEP_EXPLICIT` -- indicates an MRI-GARK method that
+   * :enumerator:`MRISTEP_EXPLICIT` -- indicates an MRI-GARK method that
      does not support a slow implicit operator, :math:`f^I`.

-   * :index:`MRISTEP_IMPLICIT` -- indicates an MRI-GARK method that
+   * :enumerator:`MRISTEP_IMPLICIT` -- indicates an MRI-GARK method that
      does not support a slow explicit operator, :math:`f^E`.

-   * :index:`MRISTEP_IMEX` -- indicates an IMEX-MRK-GARK method.
+   * :enumerator:`MRISTEP_IMEX` -- indicates an IMEX-MRK-GARK method.

-   * :index:`MRISTEP_MERK` -- indicates a MERK method, that by definition does not support a slow implicit operator, :math:`f^I`.
+   * :enumerator:`MRISTEP_MERK` -- indicates a MERK method, that by definition does not support a slow implicit operator, :math:`f^I`.

-   * :index:`MRISTEP_MRISR` -- indicates an IMEX-MRI-SR method.
+   * :enumerator:`MRISTEP_MRISR` -- indicates an IMEX-MRI-SR method.

 The MRI coupling tables themselves are stored in an :c:func:`MRIStepCoupling` object which is a pointer to a